About Somnophilia: Inside the Sleeping Kink

 Fantasy and ethics

-Somnophilia is one of those fetishes that forces us to ask hard questions about fantasy, ethics, and the politics of desire.
+Somnophilia is one of those fetishes that forces us to ask questions about fantasy, ethics, and the politics of desire.
 But that doesn’t mean it’s dangerous.
 Like any kink, it’s only unsafe when we don’t talk about it, don’t set boundaries, and don’t respect each other’s humanity.

 When done right, sleep play can be slow, sacred, and deeply sensual.
 It’s about what happens when you trust someone enough to let go.